A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Houston for Attractions, Food, Nightlife, and Families

 Because Mexico City is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Visitors enjoy the shopping and museums when visiting the southern big city of Houston.
+Visitors enjoy the shopping and museums when visiting the one-of-a-kind big city of Houston.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 Five days in Mexico City or Houston?